kiambogo/ssl-proxy/README.md

 # Overview

-This provides an example of how using tools like Envoy and Squid can allow for SSL traffic to be terminated, inspected, and modified through an explicit (non-transparent) proxy.
+This provides an example of how using tools like Envoy and Squid can allow for SSL traffic to be terminated, inspected, logged/audited (with caller identity), and modified through an explicit (non-transparent) proxy.

 Envoy is used for mTLS termination, Squid for its SSL-bump functionality.